grab/engineering-blog/_posts/2021-07-29-grabfood-bundle-size.md

     *   Only if your project doesn’t already include libraries that rely on node modules.
     *   Allows for fast detection when someone tries to use a library that requires node modules, as the build will fail
 2. Experiment with ‘cacheGroups’
-    *   Most default configurations of Webpack do a pretty good job of identifying and bundling the most commonly used dependencies into a single chunk (usually called vendor.js)
+    *   Most default configurations of webpack do a pretty good job of identifying and bundling the most commonly used dependencies into a single chunk (usually called vendor.js)
-    *   You can experiment with Webpack [](https://webpack.js.org/plugins/split-chunks-plugin/) [optimisation options](https://webpack.js.org/plugins/split-chunks-plugin) to see if you get better results
+    *   You can experiment with webpack [](https://webpack.js.org/plugins/split-chunks-plugin/) [optimisation options](https://webpack.js.org/plugins/split-chunks-plugin) to see if you get better results
-3. Experiment with import() ‘Magic Comments’
+3. Experiment with `import()` ‘Magic Comments’
-    *   You may experiment with [import() magic comments](https://webpack.js.org/api/module-methods/%23magic-comments) to modify the behaviour of specific import() statements, although the default setting will do just fine for most cases.
+    *   You may experiment with [import() magic comments](https://webpack.js.org/api/module-methods/%23magic-comments) to modify the behaviour of specific `import()` statements, although the default setting will do just fine for most cases.

 If you can’t remove the dependency:
 *   For all dependencies that must be used, it’s probably best to lazy load all of them so you won’t block the page’s initial rendering ([see more](https://web.dev/first-contentful-paint/)).